ixpantia/spatial_demo/README.md

     instance with [microk8s](https://microk8s.com) or setup your own cluster the cloud.

-2. The Pachyderm Hub interface will give you the instruccions under the `connect` option
+2. The Pachyderm Hub interface will give you the instructions under the `connect` option

 ![](img/1.png)